Quality of Earnings Report

 Before buying or selling a company, it’s important to perform adequate financial due diligence to establish ample confidence the company is a viable strategic growth opportunity (transferable) and appropriately valued.
 A Quality of Earnings Report (QoE) is one component of financial due diligence that is typically completed along with a financial statement deep dive to reduce risks when establishing value.

 Successful transactions require careful and thoughtful analysis to maximize value to a buyer or seller of a business.
 Seeking an experienced advisor to assist with financial due diligence is a key factor that will help to promote transaction success.
 M&A integration is an entirely different animal altogether.
+Learn more about the three elements of a Quality of Earnings Analysis.

 What is a Quality of Earnings Report?